 Yet, the insurance companies believe that they are only smoothening the entire system and the PPN could immensely benefit customers only in the future.
 GIPSA members have reportedly opined that the PPN system is tailored to bring in greater rationalization of the cost structure from the customers’ perspective as well.
 Standardized packages and rates will safeguard customers from being charged more and will ensure better utilization of the sum assured in the health insurance policy as per GIPSA authorities.
 Other experts have pointed out that in case of higher claims from healthcare providers, there will only be higher customer premiums payable in the long run.
 They have termed this as a system of collective bargaining by GIPSA for the benefit of insurance companies and customers alike.

 Several leading hospitals (560 at last count) have already enrolled for GIPSA according to reports.
 However, reputed hospital chains such as Fortis and Apollo continue to remain outside the GIPSA umbrella due to issues regarding standardization of rates.
 GIPSA reportedly wants similar rates throughout all hospitals which is a bone of contention for these top healthcare chains.
 Private insurance companies such as ICICI Lombard, Bajaj Allianz and others are not reliant for claim settlement on TPAs since they administer the claim settlement process in-house itself.
 However, public sector insurance companies are now planning for a JV with a third party administrator which will be administering claims of GIPSA members.
 This move could get more hospitals into the PPN network.
 GIPSA is hopeful that the industry will get multifarious advantages from this new system of operations.
 The TPA set-up will establish a new customer service benchmark in this regard.
 The rate-standardization procedure has already started being implemented in key Indian cities.
+Nowadays Insurance Industry faces a major challenge of insurance mis selling in India.

 In case of customers who visit non-PPN hospitals, they should be intimating the TPA within the stipulated period and make payment in full to the hospital post treatment completion.
 Thereafter, the ID card, policy copy, discharge summary, payment receipts, investigation reports and signed claims form should be provided to the TPA for swift reimbursement.
 GIPSA thus comes with far-reaching implications for customers and the entire health insurance sector in general.
 There are several positives and a few doubts.
 However, a change in the system will certainly shake up things in the sector.